Ryuku72/12EmployeeTracker/README.md

 2. Setup MySQL with seeds.
 Seeds are located in the `./mySQL` folder.

-// Fun Stuff
+> //Fun Stuff
-Alternatively, open the Employee Tracker Api via app.js Navigate to the option, `reset DATABASE` and select yes.
+> Alternatively, open the Employee Tracker Api via app.js
+> Navigate to the option, `reset DATABASE` and select yes.
 This will create and populate the database for you.